I recently received this question via email:

 My verdict: if you are focusing strongly on weight loss and you believe you’re overeating, chia seeds could really be a great addition to your diet.
 They have a lot of nutritional benefits and they really will keep you feeling full for longer.
 Additionally, if you have diabetes and would like to slow the rate of glucose absorption, this will help you achieve that goal.
 However, if you are using chia seeds solely for their nutritional super food power, or because they are The New Latest Thing, you’d be better off going with boring old flax seeds.
 Nutritionally there is no major difference between the two.
 Flax seeds are way cheaper, and they are also grown locally, so they really are an equally amazing super food that doesn’t have to break the bank, or your conscience.

-Check this post out for some recipe ideas using chia seeds.
+Check this post and this sourdough cracker recipe out for some ideas for using chia seeds.

 Share This Article